soohyunryu/memory-for-prediction/README.md

 3. **Bayesian Models (Table 3-4 & Figure 10)**
    - Fit the models by running `natural-readings/regressions.R`.
    - **Note**: You’ll need the raw data and frequency data (`freq-dict.json`) to run these models.
-Both the annotated data and fitted models can be shared upon request.
+Raw data, frequency data, annotated data (results from geco_data_generation.py and ns_data_generation.py) and fitted models can be shared upon request.

 ---